MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/update-visual-studio-extension.md

 ## Test your extension

-To test an extension that targets Visual Studio 2022 you will need to have Visual Studio 2022 Preview installed.
+To test an extension that targets Visual Studio 2022 you will need to have Visual Studio 2022 RC installed.
-You will not be able to run 64-bit extensions on versions of Visual Studio prior to Visual Studio 2022 Preview.
+You will not be able to run 64-bit extensions on versions of Visual Studio prior to Visual Studio 2022 RC.

-You can use Visual Studio 2022 Preview to build and test your extensions whether they target Visual Studio 2022 or an earlier version.
+You can use Visual Studio 2022 RC to build and test your extensions whether they target Visual Studio 2022 or an earlier version.
 When launching a VSIX project from Visual Studio 2022 an experimental instance of Visual Studio will be launched.

 We strongly recommend you test with each version of Visual Studio that you intend the extension to support.